edgedelta/docs/docs/installation/helm.md

 The agent is a daemon that analyzes logs and container metrics from a Kubernetes cluster, and then streams analytics to configured streaming destinations.

-Edge Delta uses a Kubernetes-recommended, node-level logging architecture, also known as a DaemonSet architecture.
+Edge Delta uses a Kubernetes-recommended, node-level log collecting architecture, also known as a DaemonSet architecture.
 The DaemonSet runs the agent pod on each node.
 Each agent pod analyzes logs from all other pods running on the same node.

 > **Note**
 >